uniquadev/RobloxDumper/README.md

 ## License
 This project is licensed under the MIT License, allowing for open use and distribution while maintaining the original copyright notice.

-*Thank you for showing interest in our project.
-Happy studying and happy Roblox development!
-If you have any questions or need assistance, don't hesitate to reach out.*